-For billing purposes, NDCs contain 11 digits in a fixed 5-4-2 configuration.
-The NDC is usually found on the drug label.
-Do not use submit the NDC from the outer packaging of a box containing multiple vials or doses.
+For billing purposes, drugs must be submitted with a HCPCS code and NDC.
+NDCs contain 11 digits in a fixed 5-4-2 configuration.
+The NDC found on the outer package must be submitted.
+DO NOT submit NDC found on individual vials or doses.
 If the NDC on a product does not contain 11 digits, leading zeros should be added to fill in the missing number(s) to maintain the 5-4-2 format.